Binos Dauda Yaroe: Political career

 In the 10th Assembly, Senator Binos Yaroe serves as President of the National Assembly Legislators Fellowship.
 He was also elected by his Distinguished and Honourable colleagues as Treasurer of the Northern Senators Forum as well as Treasurer of the North East National Assembly Caucus.

 Hobbies

 Sen. Binos Yaroe is a keen sports enthusiast, with particular interest in football and chess.
 He sponsored the first Adamawa South Football Tournament among the 9 Local Governments in his constituency.
 He has also helped sponsor a number of chess tournaments in Adamawa State (especially among IDP Camp children in conjunction with Queen-V Chess Foundation).

-Countries Visited

-Binos Yaroe has travelled widely, visiting such countries as the United States of America, Canada, United Kingdom, France, Spain, Sweden, Austria, China, Malaysia, India, Israel, Egypt, United Arab Emirates, Qatar, Turkey, South Africa, Zambia, Ethiopia, Ghana, Cote d’Ivoire, Gambia, Sierra Leone, Benin and Niger.